sdmeers/ascii_webcam/README.md

 -   `q` or `Esc`: Exit the application.
 -   `d`: Toggle brightness inversion.
 -   `s`: Take a screenshot and save it as a `.png` file in the `screenshots/` directory.

-## Troubleshooting

--   **`cv2.error: (-2:Unspecified error) The function is not implemented.` on exit:** This error is harmless and occurs because `cv2.destroyAllWindows()` is called without an active GUI window.
-It has been addressed in the latest version of the script.
--   **Key presses appearing on command line after exit:** This is a Windows-specific issue where key presses are buffered.
-The script includes a fix to clear the buffer on exit.

 ## Future Improvements